When is a Divorce Final to File an Appeal in Arizona

-September 24, 2012: Notice of appeal filed by husband advising that he was appealing the rulings entered on: August 9th, August 24th, and September 17th.
-The notice of appeal was filed in compliance with precedent set down by Ghadimi v.
+On September 24, 2012, a Notice of Appeal was filed by husband advising that he was appealing the rulings entered on August 9th, August 24th, and September 17th.
+The notice of appeal was filed in compliance with the precedent set down by Ghadimi v.
 Soraya, 230 Ariz.
 621, 285 P.3d 969 (App.
-2012) indicating that the family court ruling is not final or appealable until every claim that is pending with the court achieves resolution, unless a certification of finality is included as required by Family Rule 78(B).
+2012) indicating that the family court ruling is not final or appealable until every claim that is pending with the court achieves resolution unless a certification of finality is included as required by Family Rule 78(B).

 Wife filed a motion to dismiss the portion of the husband’s appeal in regards to the ruling entered on August 9, 2012.
 She argued that according to Reeck, the ruling was final and appealable because the husband’s appeal was filed over 30 days after the ruling was entered.